joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

 - What is the difference between a directory and a file?

 - Can a file live in two different directories?
+Why or why not?

 - Open a new terminal window and then type the following command: `pwd`.
 Then, hit enter.